 As I mentioned in the beginning, in this market, you can find unique things.
-For example, this is the first time I saw Nopal at a store.
+For example, this is the first time I have seen Nopal at a store.

 As you can see, the outdoor market is covered.

-And now let’s enter inside the building.
+And now, let’s enter the building.
 Besides fresh produce, you can find several restaurants or buy juice.
 And if you want to see the list of all places, you can find it on the official site.

 There are only several fruit and vegetable stands, but you will fill everything you need.